qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_georeferencer.rst

   if pixels with the value 0 shall be visualized transparent.
 In our example toposheet, all white areas would be transparent.
-* Finally, |checkbox| :guilabel:`Load in QGIS when done` loads the output raster automatically into the |qg| map canvas when the transformation is done.
+* Finally, |checkbox| :guilabel:`Load in QGIS when done` loads the output raster automatically into the QGIS map canvas when the transformation is done.

 Show and adapt raster properties ................................